Young adult mental health, Media

 Why students dropout of college and what can be done - Podcast of Prof Jim Lucey on Today With Sean O'Rourke on Monday 12 November 2018

 There is a great variation in the fallout from university for Irish students.
 Non-progression rates are highest for courses in the construction industry, computer sciences and engineering.
 These drop-out levels are highest where these courses are offered at institutes of technology.
-There is a strong link between students’ performance at Leaving Cert level and the likelihood of progressing successfully to completion of a degree at third level.
-Low achievers at the Leaving Cert are more likely to drop-out.
+There is a strong link between students’ performance at Leaving Certificate level and the likelihood of progressing successfully to completion of a degree at third level.
+Low achievers in the Leaving Certificate are more likely to drop out.
 There is also a strong socio-economic link between non-progression and family background.
 Those from farming family backgrounds and from higher professional groups are more likely to succeed.

-There are 3 common responses to the issue which have a bearing on mental health.
+There are three common responses to the issue which have a bearing on mental health.

 The problem of third-level drop-out is indicative of many complex issues but it is not beyond our ingenuity to solve.
 It requires a complex, multidisciplinary response involving an engagement with the best research around education and health.
 There is a need for recognition of the real needs of the individuals we are raising and the importance of helping them prepare for our future.